atlanticFleet/pirate-uri-handler/README.md

 # Pirate URI Handler

+## Update

+ATTENTION: This utility has been deprecated.
+The Pirate Chain Treasure Chest full node wallet software now does Pirate URI payment link processing natively.

 ## Overview

 The Pirate Chain privacy cryptocurrency's full node wallet software called "Treasure Chest" is currently unable to process Pirate URIs directly.
 This utility lets you click on a Pirate URI link on any web page, stages the transaction for you to edit, where you can then optionally submit it to Treasure Chest.